hanmomhanda/JavaScriptPatterns/README.md

 # JavaScriptPatterns
-JavaScript patterns leaned from various book and articles
+JavaScript patterns learned from various books and articles.